burningion/distributed-tracing-with-apm-workshop/README.md

 Please ensure you accomplish at least steps 1 and 2 before the event, so everyone has a chance to complete the event.

 1. Install [Docker CE](https://store.docker.com/search?type=edition&offering=community), allowing us to use Docker and Docker Compose.
 Please note you will be required to create an account in order to download Docker CE.

+2. Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+For now, it's best to just run it vanilla, as a VM.
+This way, we have isolation for our software.

-2. Pull Docker images to your local machine *before the event*, so we don't all overwhelm the WiFi.
+3. Pull Docker images to your local machine *before the event*, so we don't all overwhelm the WiFi.

 You can do this by cloning this repo, and running a `docker-compose up` in the top level directory.
 This will pull the images and libraries to your local computer.
 This will take a few minutes.